|Color||Baldfaced hornets look similar to yellow jackets, but instead of yellow, they have white to cream-colored markings.|

 - Wear shoes that cover and protect feet

-Regular inspections of your home by a pest control professional throughout the year is the best method to identify and prevent any issues with baldfaced hornets or any other pests.
+Regular inspections of your home by a pest control professional throughout the year is the best method to identify and prevent most issues with baldfaced hornets or any other pests.
 Pestfree365 provides regularly scheduled preventive services throughout the year.

 If you find a baldfaced hornet nest on your home or property, do not attempt to remove it on your own as this can aggravate the colony and cause the hornets to sting.
 Nests should not be handled without the assistance of a pest control company.